Chapter 1:

 That’s how the world seems to work—if you're born a man, you are expected to grow into a prince: handsome, valiant, established, and full of charm.
 Only then, it’s said, are you worthy of love.

 But what about an ordinary man?
 A man with no charming face, and no abundance of wealth?
 An ugly and poor man like me?
-I, too, wanted someone—someone who could make me feel at peace, someone who could make me feel whole.
-Someone who would appear, not to save, but merely to accompany.
+I too wish for someone.
+Not a savior, not a fantasy.
+Just someone who stays.

 But once again, I knew it was a clichéd fantasy, too beautiful to be believed, yet somehow still loved, especially by those who preferred living in the shadows of dreams rather than facing reality.